Skip to main content

 As you age, the eyelids stretch, and muscles that support them weaken.
-This can cause your upper eyelids to sag, as well as bags under the eyes.
+This can cause your upper eyelids to sag, and the development of drooping eyelids.
 Another related problem is a sagging brow, which can be addressed with a brow lift.

 Eyelid Surgery Overview

-• Upper eyelid: This type is usually used to improve loss of vision and eye appearance from aging and genetics.
-As we age, the skin above the eye can sag and cause problems with appearance and vision.
+- Upper eyelid: This upper eyelid procedure is usually used to improve loss of vision and eye appearance from aging and genetics.
+As we age, excess fat can develop and the skin of the upper eyelids can sag and cause problems with appearance and vision.
 The result is to give your eyes a more open and rounded appearance.

-• Lower eyelid: This type is done on the lower lids and eyes.
-It can remove skin wrinkles, bags under the eyes and enhance appearance.
+- Lower eyelid surgery: This type is done on the lower eyelids.
+This cosmetic surgery can remove sagging skin wrinkles on the lower eyelids, reduce bags on the lower eyelid and enhance appearance.

 Risk Factors Before Eyelid Surgery

-For most patients, eyelid surgery is safe if a skilled and experienced plastic surgeon performs it.
+For most patients, blepharoplasty eyelid surgery is safe if a skilled and experienced plastic surgeon performs it.
+Lower eyelid surgery rarely has problems or complications, still it is important to know the risks.

-However, before you undergo eyelid surgery, it’s essential to review your plastic surgeon’s risks.
+Before you undergo eyelid surgery on the upper or lower eyelid, it’s essential to review your plastic surgeon’s risks.
 The most common risk factors before having surgery involve pre-existing conditions; you should inform your doctor about these before the procedure to ensure your safety.

 Side Effects Of Eyelid Surgery

-• Scarring: You can see the incisions after surgery, and they can take a year to heal completely.
-However, the scars are in the eyelid crease, so you may not be able to see them at all.
+- Scarring: During the surgery your plastic surgeon will remove excess skin.
+You can see the incisions after surgery, and they can take a year to heal completely.
+However, the eyelid scars of where the excess skin was removed are in the eyelid crease, so you may not be able to see them at all.

 The side effects below are unusual, but you could experience them temporarily: